Eric Carle: Career

-Carle and his wife Barbara Morrison founded The Eric Carle Museum of Picture Book Art, a 44000 sqft museum devoted to the art of children's books in Amherst, Massachusetts, adjacent to Hampshire College.
+Inspired by Japanese museums of picture book art, Carle and his second wife, Barbara Morrison, founded The Eric Carle Museum of Picture Book Art, a 44000 sqft museum devoted to the art of children's books in Amherst, Massachusetts, adjacent to Hampshire College.
 According to the museum, it has had over one million visitors since it opened its doors in 2002.